 Table 3.2: Core Master’s loans model parameters by course duration

 2016/17 average loan (per year)

-Doctoral loans were introduced in academic year 2018/19, but reliable, historic Doctoral loan borrower data is available at an aggregate level only, at the time of writing.
+Doctoral loans were introduced in academic year 2018/19, but reliable, historic Doctoral loan borrower data is available at an aggregate level only.
 To qualify for a Doctoral loan, the borrower's course must last between 3 and 8 academic years.
-For each course duration, estimates of the total number of student entrants who are likely to take up a loan each academic year are calculated by assuming that the number of loan recipient entrants in 2019/20, based on SLC data, grows annually by a constant growth rate based on OfS estimates for England-domiciled loan-recipient students and a variable growth rate for EU-domiciled loan-recipient students; see Table 4.5.
-Estimates of growth in EU-domiciled loan-eligible entrants are based on analysis of outturn SLC 2019/20 data that identifies the proportion of loan borrowers that would be eligible each year under Citizens’ Rights or as one of the remaining eligible groups (not required to be eligible under Citizens’ Rights).
-This proportion is applied to the 2020/21 loan-eligible forecast to estimate annual growth rates thereafter.
+For each course duration, estimates of the total number of student entrants who are likely to take up a loan each academic year are calculated by assuming that the number of loan recipient entrants in 2021/22, based on SLC data, grows annually by the rates displayed in Table 3.3.